Beyoncé & JAY-Z's New Album Tackles Infidelity, Love Child Allegations & More: The Most Revealing Lyrics

-Beyoncé and JAY-Z gave fans a sweet gift on Saturday, dropping a joint album, Love Is Everything.
+Beyoncé and JAY-Z gave fans a sweet gift on Saturday, dropping a joint album, Everything Is Love.

 The nine-track LP — which the couple announced at their On the Run Tour II in London on Saturday, making the audience and Twitter go wild — finds the couple opening up about everything from love child allegations (spoiler alert: JAY-Z says the allegations are false) to his cheating scandal.